RachelDuffin/prescribing/README.md

 ```
 python3 prescription_script.py
 ```
+The script will attempt to acquire two sets of data for GP practices in Manchester Clinical Commissioning Group (CCG) using two API keys provided by openprescribing.net.
+These sets of data are:
+*The number of antibiotic prescription events per GP practice per month.
+*The number of patients registered at each GP practice per month.

-This will create a set of six graphical outputs, which can be found in the graphs directory.
+The script will then produce a set of six graphical outputs to display this data in a way that can be more easily interpreted by the user.

 ### Antibiotics prescribed in Manchester CCG
 ![](https://github.com/RachelDuffin/prescribing/blob/master/graphs/antibiotics_prescribed_in_Manchester_over_time.png)